Hand Pain and Problems

 Carpal tunnel syndrome

-passes through the carpal tunnel in the wrist, a narrow confined space.
-Since the
+the carpal tunnel in the wrist, a narrow confined space.
+Since the median nerve provides

 "Pins and needles" feeling in the fingers